 Before using nicotine lozenges,

-- tell your doctor and pharmacist if you are allergic to nicotine or any other medications, or any of the ingredients in the nicotine lozenges.
+- tell your doctor and pharmacist if you are allergic to nicotine, any other medications, or any of the ingredients in the nicotine lozenges.
 Ask your pharmacist for a list of the ingredients.

 - do not use nicotine lozenges if you are using any other nicotine smoking cessation aid, such as the nicotine patch, gum, inhaler, or nasal spray.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: non-nicotine smoking cessation aids, such as bupropion (Wellbutrin) or varenicline (Chantix), and medications for depression or asthma.
 Your doctor may need to change the doses of your medications once you stop smoking.

 - tell your doctor if you have recently had a heart attack and if you have or have ever had heart disease, irregular heartbeat, high blood pressure, a stomach ulcer, diabetes, or phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability).

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using nicotine lozenges, call your doctor.